 The rivalry between Oxford and Cambridge goes back over 800 years, so our comparisons of Oxford vs Cambridge are a bit superficial compared to someone more familiar with almost a millennia of competition between these two English towns and universities.
 Nevertheless, we thought we’d share our insights after a year in Cambridge and a day in Oxford.

 Scholars fled Oxford, England in the early 13th century due to disagreements over who had authority to appoint the next Archbishop of Canterbury.
 They made their way to Cambridge and established arguably the best university in the world (we’re not biased :)).
 With only a week left in the UK, we figured it was time to carefully venture from Cambridge into Oxfordshire, aka enemy territory, and see “the other place.”

 Here is our best attempt at an unbiased comparison between Oxford and Cambridge.
 If you’re planning a few day trips from London, or are spending some time in the English countryside, read on to find out our pick for the best English university town to visit.

 View from Saint Mary’s Church

 Cambridge’s Great Saint Mary’s church is the official university church.
 It’s located right in city centre next to the market square.
 A church has been on this spot since 1205, with the current structure built in the late 15th, early 16th century and the tower completed a bit later in 1608.
-By climbing up to the tower (cost is £3.90), you have a bird’s eye view of market square, King’s Parade with King’s College Chapel, and the rest of the colleges lining the street.
+By climbing up to the tower at Great Saint Mary’s (cost is £3.90), you have a bird’s eye view of market square, King’s Parade with King’s College Chapel, and the rest of the colleges lining the street.

 Oxford’s University Church of St. Mary the Virgin is also in city centre and sports a fabulous view from its tower (£4 to climb).
 Like Cambridge, you get the view from above of a few of the famous colleges, namely All Souls College and Brasenose College.
 But straight ahead is the main attraction, the Radcliffe Camera.
 This round, dome-topped building housing the Radcliffe Science Library is the iconic image of Oxford, and there’s no better view than from the tower of Saint Mary’s.